Toshiba Aurex System 15: Two Ways to Tango in the Present

 Inexpensive Ryze Tello accessories: GameSir T1d Bluetooth controller, Wi-Fi extender (on the right of the silver packet), extra original battery, and Tello battery charging hub

-Once you have mastered it—it’s so easy flying this tiny toy drone—or if you have grown tired of it but truly enjoy aerial photography, you could upgrade to a DJI Spark…and then to a Mavic Air, Mavic 2, or Pro.
+Once you have mastered it, flying this tiny toy drone is remarkably easy.
+If you have grown tired of it but truly enjoy aerial photography, you could consider upgrading to a DJI Spark, followed by a Mavic Air, Mavic 2, or Pro.

-In late 2018, a German hobbyist named Volate!lo released a new app—available only for Android—called Tello FPV + RTH.
-Priced at $5.49, the feature-rich app made the Ryze Tello drone much more capable, particularly the return-to-home feature, despite the unit’s lack of a GPS.
+In late 2018, a new app, available only for Android, called Tello FPV + RTH was released by a German hobbyist named Volate!lo.
+Priced at $5.49, the feature-rich app significantly enhanced the capabilities of the Ryze Tello drone, particularly the return-to-home feature, despite the unit’s lack of GPS.

 The package includes the Tello drone, two (2) sets of spare propellers, three (3) original FullyMax flight batteries, a 3-battery charging hub, and a USB cable.

-If purchased individually, all the contents in the Boost Combo set would easily cost between $150 and $170.
+All the contents in the Boost Combo set would have easily cost between $150 and $170 if purchased individually.

 A new app -currently available only for Android- called Tello FPV + RTV by Volate!lo makes this beginner drone uber fun!

-Ryze Tech ‘Boost Combo’ package includes the Tello aircraft, two (2) sets of spare propellers, three (3) original FullyMax aircraft batteries, a 3-battery charging hub & the USB cable — all for US$ 99 during their 2018 November sale
+Ryze Tech ‘Boost Combo’ package includes the Tello aircraft, two (2) sets of spare propellers, three (3) original FullyMax aircraft batteries, a 3-battery charging hub & the USB cable — all for US$99 during their 2018 November sale.

-Also, early this year, Ryze Tech released an Iron Man Edition of their best-selling beginner drone for die-hard Marvel fans, which currently sells for US$ 129 (plus tax).
+Additionally, early this year, Ryze Tech released an Iron Man Edition of their best-selling beginner drone for die-hard Marvel fans, which is currently available for US$129 (plus tax).

-It is essentially the same Tello unit except for the Iron Man-themed protective shell, colors, and trims of predominantly metallic red and gold.
-This special edition Tello also comes with its own app, Tello Hero.
+It is essentially the same Tello unit, except for the Iron Man-themed protective shell, colors, and trims, which are predominantly metallic red and gold.
+This special edition Tello also comes with its very own app called Tello Hero.

 Note that you can use the standard Tello app to fly the Iron Man Edition Tello aircraft, but you can’t use the special Tello Hero app to fly the $99 ‘ordinary edition’ Tello.

-But, of course, you can also use the much better Tello FPV +RTH app by VolaTe!lo on the Iron Man Edition unit.
+But, of course, you can also use the much better Tello FPV +RTH app by Volate!lo on the Iron Man Edition unit.

 A must-buy for all Marvel fans and avid Tello flyers!